Rated 4.22 on Goodreads (82 reviews)

 One afternoon over coffee, Johanna’s grandfather asks Alex to spy on a man as a personal favor.
 Alex accepts.
 What he observes forces him to consider that Johanna’s grandfather may have committed an unspeakable crime.
 Reluctant to falsely accuse her family, Alex keeps his suspicions from Johanna while he searches for the truth.
 Unsure whom to believe and desperate to preserve his relationship with Johanna and her grandfather, Alex plunges forward in pursuit of uncovering the past.

 With a dry, observational wit similar to The Idiot by Elif Batuman and clean, haunting prose reminiscent of Paul Auster, this reflective and gripping story will appeal to readers of literary fiction and noir.
+You can read the first pages of the novel here.

 About the Author: